Vonage/vivid/components/menu/readme.md

 </vwc-menu>
 ```

-One may, if required, to use any HTML element as a menu item.
-Yet, we strongly suggest to use `vwc-list-item`, putting any of you custom content within.
+`vwc-list-item` should be used for the menu items, putting any of you custom content within, including rich HTML if needed.
-Otherwise, the whole machinery of menu item states and events, as well as binding to the menu state, will have to be implemented by consumer.

 > It is still consumer's responsibility to initiate `vwc-list-item`, as any other Vivid component.